-This story was published on 5 November 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+This story was first published on 5 November 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Starting a business can throw up lots of unexpected challenges, so getting great advice is key.